S.T.E.A.M. Day

 Tutor Time’s graduates in attire with adults at a graduation ceremony

 Tutor Time graduates go on to attend all kinds of top primary schools in Hong Kong, ranging from public to private and local to international.
-In 2023, 65% of our graduates got accepted into international primary schools including Chinese International School, Hong Kong International School, Canadian International School, ESF, ISF, Harrow International School and many more.
-The remaining 35% of our graduates went on to attend top local schools such as St. Francis’ Canossian School, St. Paul’s Co-ed, St. Mary’s Canossian School, St. Hilary’s Primary School and many more
+In the past few years, 75% of our graduates got accepted into international primary schools including Chinese International School, Hong Kong International School, Canadian International School, ESF, ISF, Harrow International School, and many more.
+The remaining 25% of our graduates went on to attend top DSS and local schools such as Pun U Association Wah Yan Primary School, St. Paul’s Co-ed, St. Mary’s Canossian School, St. Hilary’s Primary School, and many more.

 Conclusion